NadRetsel/mirror-demo-spring-microservices/microservices-new/README.md

 # microservice-new
 A Maven multi-module version of the project to familiarise with the microservices architecture.

 The demo project was created on a VDI without access to install Docker, so each service is run locally on a set port.

+There are issues running Apache Kafka locally with *Windows Command Prompt / Power Shell*, so it is recommended to use *Git Bash* instead.
+Zookeeper can be run separately with *Windows CP / PS*, or run the version bundled with Kafka using *Git Bash*.

 **Pre-requisites:**
 - JDK 17+